LASIK in Houston, TX

 If your eye doctor clears it, you should also be able to start driving again.
 Do not wear any eye makeup or lotions, or use any face soap during this time.

 Avoid any bending over and contact sports that may cause you to get hit in the head or face.
-You can shower but keep your eyes closed to keep water out of your eyes.

 The First Month After LASIK